5 Tips for How to Fall Asleep Better

 • Talk with a friend you haven’t talked with in a long time.

-• Unplug from technology and go on a nurturing spiritual tour
+• Unplug from technology and go on a nurturing spiritual tour.

 Unplug from technology and go on a nurturing meditation retreat.